youyinnn/cloud_run_tut/README.md

 - [Loading CSV data from Cloud Storage](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-csv)
 - [Cloud Storage Client Libraries](https://cloud.google.com/storage/docs/reference/libraries) (optional)

-Before using these libraries, you must set up the authentication: https://cloud.google.com/docs/authentication/client-libraries.
-If the code runs on Google Cloud Run, it is set by default, and no action is needed.
+Before using these libraries in your local environment, you must set up the authentication: https://cloud.google.com/docs/authentication/client-libraries.

+> **If the code runs on Google Cloud Run, it is set by default, and no action is needed.**

 But if the code runs locally, follow https://cloud.google.com/docs/authentication/provide-credentials-adc#local-dev by just: